 The final, and most broad, but yet important outcome, is that of ensuring the financial institution conducts its business and interacts with customers with values that uphold the market integrity and appropriate conduct/cultural standards the regulator expects.
 The Tone-from-the-top and extent this is reinforced by policies, procedures, controls, and all levels of management will be very important to meeting this overall outcome.
 The Monetary Authority of Singapore already has extensive legislation and guidelines with relation to conduct, such as the Licensing and Conduct of Business Regulations, Minimum Entry & Examination requirements for various regulated entities to name a couple.

-MyComplianceOffice recently hosted a webinar with Kate Miller of Standard Chartered Bank specifically on using Science based experimentation to improve the Conduct within Financial Institutions.
-Take a listen on all major Podcast solutions on the Risky Women Podcast.
+MyComplianceOffice recently hosted a webinar with Kate Miller of Standard Chartered Bank specifically on using Science-based experimentation to improve the Conduct within Financial Institutions.
+Take a listen to all major Podcast solutions on the Risky Women Podcast.

 Have a look at MCO's Role Monitoring and Assurance tool that captures relevant employee functions, responsibilities, and activities in compliance with SMCR, SEAR, BEAR and the Singapore MAS Individual Accountability and Conduct Regime.
 Learn more on the Role Monitoring and Assurance page.